 What to look for

 You're doing your research and finding some really talented designers.
 But how do you know if a designer is the right fit for you?
 If you come across somebody who interests you, spend some time on their website, check out their social media accounts, and consider the following:

 Notice the designer's style and think about whether it resonates with you and your vision.
 Browsing their online portfolio will give you a feel for their past work.
 You will most likely see some consistencies and their overall aesthetic should be fairly clear!
 Looking at the designer's own visual branding on their website and social media accounts (especially Instagram!) will give you a taste of their aesthetic too.

 Think about... is their design style classic and clean?
 Or is it more illustrative?
 Dark and rustic?
 Light and feminine?
 And - most importantly - does this aesthetic match what you have in mind for your business?

-If you aren’t sure about what your design style might be, take my quiz: What’s your Design Spirit?
+Not sure about your design style?
+Take my quiz: What’s your Design Spirit?

 2. SERVICES & EXPERTISE

 Find out what services the designer offers, to ensure they can provide you with what you need.
 Visual identities and branding, web design, marketing collateral... there are many different areas of design and not all designers specialize in everything.

 Some designers also specialize in certain kinds of businesses or industries (i.e. creative entrepreneurs, women business owners, non-profits, weddings), while other designers' client base is more widespread.
 I happen to be somewhere in the middle - "Small Businesses with Big Hearts" is who I love to work with.
 Regardless, consider who the designer typically works with and whether you'd be a good match.